Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 transmit up to MAX_ACK_REQUESTS ACK messages before aborting.
-The device should transmit those ACK as soon as possible while taking into consideration potential local radio regulation on duty-cycle, to progress the fragmentation session as quickly as possible.
+The device should transmit those ACK as soon as possible while taking into consideration potential local radio regulation on duty-cycle, to progress the fragmentation datagram as quickly as possible.
 The ACK bitmap is 1 bit long and is always 1.

 Following the reception of an FCN=All-1 fragment (the last fragment of a datagram) and if the RCS is correct, the device SHALL transmit the ACK with